-Regional Transportation Plan, 2013: http://windhamregional.org/images/docs/trans-plan/2013_WR%20 Transportation%20Plan complete.pdf via the personal vehicle is a priority.
-Recently, the fuel efficiency improvements have gained traction as a public policy issue.
-But these gains in fleet efficiency may be offset when total vehicle miles traveled increases faster than the population grows, since total petroleum consumption is still increasing.
+In the Windham Region, transportation accounts for 35% of the total energy use.
+The leading fuel for transportation is gasoline followed by distillate fuel.
+Because transportation-related energy use is mainly determined by the individual vehicle miles traveled by residents and visitors to Vermont, addressing fuel consumption via the personal vehicle is a priority.
+Recently, fuel efficiency improvements have gained traction as a public policy issue.
+These gains in fleet efficiency, however, may be offset when total vehicle miles traveled increases faster than the population grows, since total petroleum consumption is still increasing.